 The Bottom Line

 Stress CAN adversely affect your body composition and make it harder to maintain a healthy body weight.
-Now you have a better understanding as to why and why stress management is so important.
+Now you have a better understanding as to why stress management is so important.

 Science Daily.
 “New Details Linking Stress, Fat Metabolism Revealed”